ntampouratzis/MCU-bench/README.md

 **Important measurement details**
 - Use high-resolution timers where possible.
-- In multicore tests, rely on **FIFO-based synchronisation** to coordinate work between cores with minimal overhead.
+- In multicore tests, rely on **FIFO-based synchronisation** as well as **FreeRTOS queues** to coordinate work between cores with minimal overhead.
 - We have measured the **FLOPS/Watt** using the YOJOCK USB C Digital Multimeter.

 ## Running (MicroPython)